MiguelYT0d/MoreFPS/README.md

 * We may add comments or ask questions to gather more information.
 * Confirmed bugs will be flagged, and we will work to fix them.

-I appreciate your help in making HorrorCraft better!
+I appreciate your help in making MoreFPS better!